How to Avoid Employee Misclassification (6 Key Tips)

 Remember, you have to get those classifications right from the get-go.
 Your trainers need to be clued in on how to do this, too.
 The key is to have your hiring and training teams well-equipped, well-informed, and working with a system that makes it easy to keep track of it all.

-While it’s true your hiring team will need to understand the employee classification process, it has to start with clear and consistent company guidelines about how and why people are classified as employees or independent contractors, and FSLA exempt or non-exempt.
+It all starts with clear and consistent company guidelines about how and why people are classified as employees or independent contractors, and FLSA exempt or non-exempt.

-An audit might sound like another heavy-hitter to add to an already full to-do list, but it’s a great way to make sure your systems are squeaky-clean.
+An audit might sound like another heavy hitter to add to an already full to-do list, but it’s a great way to make sure your systems are squeaky-clean.
+It acts as a safety net.
 Schedule HR compliance audits to ensure your workers are classified correctly.
-Plus, it’s a good idea to check every once in a while—you’d rather catch a big mistake yourself than face a lawsuit or other penalty.
+Plus, it’s a good idea to check occasionally.
+Better to catch a big mistake yourself than face a lawsuit or other penalty.

 Having a comprehensive solution like BambooHR® to help track different active employee groups can make ensuring compliance much easier.
 Employee tracking is critical, and platforms like this help keep you ahead of the curve.
 When payroll, time tracking, and employee classification are all housed in one convenient platform, you’re able to focus on what matters most: your people.